vovkos/doxyrest/doc/manual/rst/lua_Compound.rst

 	m_title

-Holds the title (if specified) or an empty string.
+Holds a string with the title (if specified) or an empty string.

-Usually compound titles are not used unles this is a ``group`` compound.
+Usually compound titles are not used unless this is a ``group`` compound.

 .. _cid-compound.m_path:
 .. code-block:: lua